qouteall/imm_ptl_wiki_copy/API-for-Other-Mods.md

 Check [this](https://github.com/qouteall/ImmersivePortalsMod/wiki/Portal-Customization) to have an idea about how this mod's portal is stored and organized.

+Every portal entity is one-way and one-faced.
+A two-way portal contains 2 portal entities.
+A two-way two-faced portal contains 4 portal entities.

 You can create a [Portal](https://github.com/qouteall/ImmersivePortalsMod/blob/1.15/src/main/java/com/qouteall/immersive_portals/portal/Portal.java) entity, initialize its data and then add it into the world.
 `axisW` and `axisH` should be perpendicular.
 These two vectors defines the facing of the portal.